kaunel85/ong-bylaws/bylaws.md

 78. Phikeia will be required to pay induction dues of $90 and initiation dues of $480 if they are initiated before GHQ Membership dues are collected (February 28th as of writing) or initiation dues of $350 after that date, to be collected according to a payment schedule as established by the Treasurer and/or Finance Committee.
 The nominal dues amount will go towards newly initiated Member's badges, tickets to Founder’s Day, Initiation Dues, and operational costs.
 Additionally Phikeia shall pay a deposit for their Phikeia pin and manual.
 The deposit shall be returned as cash or applied against initiation dues when the book and pin are returned.

 79. In order to be Initiated Phikeia must meet the requirements established in The Code Title XIII.
+    1. Earn a mark of 80% or greater in the Phikeia class following a marking scheme established by the Phikeia Educator.
+The marking scheme must include online module completion and a final examination as specified in The Code Section 139.
-    1. Have followed the scholarship plan for the duration of the Phikeia period.
+    2. Have followed the scholarship plan for the duration of the Phikeia period.
 First year, first semester Phikeia must discuss their academic standing and share all marks with the Scholarship Chair and be assessed academically by the Pallas Committee before initiation.
        1. All Phikeia must provide a non-alterable copy of their full Academic Record as provided by McMaster University, if they have not completed a semester at McMaster a transcript from their most recent other academic institution to the Scholarship Chair no later than the second Phikeia meeting.
        2. All Phikeia must participate in the Scholarship Program as presented by the Scholarship Chair.
 Phikeia must adhere to the Scholarship Chair’s recommendation on study times and general academics.
-    2. The Initiation vote shall be a two objection blackball vote.
+    3. The Initiation vote shall be a two objection blackball vote.
 There shall be discussion on the question of final acceptance of a Phikeia until the question is called.
 If one or fewer "no" votes have been cast, the candidate will be eligible for Initiation.
 If two or more "no" votes have been cast a further discussion on the merits or demerits of the candidate shall take place.
 When the question is called, the vote shall be taken a second time.
 If two or more "no" votes are cast on this second vote, the candidate will remain a Phikeia unless otherwise depledged.
        1. Votes shall be counted by two persons in the following order of preference:
           - President
           - CAB Member